-The core software is built by hundreds of community volunteers, and when you’re ready for more there are thousands of plugins and themesavailable to transform your site into almost anything you can imagine.
+The core software is built by hundreds of community volunteers, and when you’re ready for more there are thousands of plugins and themes available to transform your site into almost anything you can imagine.
 Over 25 million people have chosen WordPress to power the place on the web they call “home” — we’d love you to join the family.

-You Need a Domain Name
+1. You Need a Domain Name

 And you need one that is basic and memorable.
 I recommend going with a .com.
 The .org is intended for nonprofits, so it doesn’t hurt to grab both versions, but when it comes to domains, people expect a .com most of the time.
-You can usually score a domain name for less than $10 using GoDaddy or another registrar.
+You can usually score a domain name for $10 to $15 using GoDaddy or another registrar.
 (I use GoDaddy for domain management, but nothing else.)

-You Need a Web Hosting Package
+2. You Need a Web Hosting Package

 And WordPress works like any software, but it runs on a web server rather than a computer.
-You can download WordPress for free from WordPress.org, but with Hostgator and many other companies, you don’t need to do so.
+You can download WordPress for free from WordPress.org, but with Dreamhost and many other companies, you don’t need to do so.
 Rather, after you’ve set up your hosting account, you will be able to install WordPress with just a couple of clicks through the hosting control panel.

-You Need a Nice WordPress Theme
+5. You Need a Nice WordPress Theme

 A WordPress theme is like a website template, except better.
 With most website templates, you buy a set of html files, then you start filling in your website content in the html code, duplicating pages and creating, by hand, an entire website.
 But with a WordPress theme, you simply upload the theme via the WordPress administration panel (a couple of clicks) and click “Activate.”